This is a list of essential tools you will need for your Internet marketing to be successful.

 Fast Web Hosting

 Having a fast website is important to whether a website visitor will stay on your website or not.
 If your website takes too long to load, this visitor may have already closed the browser or clicked the back button.
-Also, ensure that your web hosting has a backup system in place just in case anything was to happen to your website.
+Also, ensure that your web hosting has a backup system in place just in case anything were to happen to your website.

 An SSL Certificate is a Secure Socket Layer.
 Your web browser shows a green "Secure" icon next to the address bar when you have an active SSL connection on a website.
 This protects your information from intruders intercepting the form content that is submitted on a website.
 This is required for shopping cart websites to display trust when submitting sensitive information such as credit cards or personal information via websites.
-Now, Google considers an SSL a part of a trustworthy website and this is now a factor in how well your website ranks in organic search rankings.
-It's a good idea to consider having an SSL installed on your website for lead generation and trust purposes.
+Google considers an SSL a part of a trustworthy website, and this is now a factor in how well your website ranks in organic search rankings.
+It's a good idea to consider having an SSL certificate installed on your website for lead generation and trust purposes.

 Google Analytics & Goal Tracking